dstackai/dstack/README.md

 ...
 ```

-### Tags command
+### Manage tags

 Tags help managing data.
-You can assign tags to
-finished workflows to reuse their output artifacts
+You can assign tags to finished workflows to reuse their output artifacts
-from other workflows, or you can upload data and assign an artifact to it,
+in other workflows.
+Another way to use tags is to upload data to dstack from your local machine
-to also use from workflows.
+and assign n tag to it to use this data in workflows.

 Here's how to assign a tag to a finished workflow: